cstahoviak/cherno-cpp/README.md

 - Remember the order of operations when it comes to instantiating and destroying an instance of a derived class - what we'll notice for the derived class is that the Base constructor is called first, followed by the Derived constructor.
 When the Derived instance is destroyed, the reverse order occurs.
-- In order to _guarantee_ that the Base destructor is called, we can make the Base destructor as `virtual` (see `app/virtual_destructors.cpp` for an example).
+- In order to _guarantee_ that the Base destructor is called, we can mark the Base destructor as `virtual` (see `app/virtual_destructors.cpp` for an example).
 - __Best Practice:__ When creating an class that we intend to be extended, i.e. derived from or sub-classed, we __need to__ declare its destructor as `virtual`.
 Otherwise, we cannot _safely_ extend that class in any case where we want to treat the derived class as if it were an instance of the base class, e.g. when passing a derived object to a function that may delete the derived instance via a base class pointer.
 - __Best Practice:__ [When should we __not__ use a `virtual` destructor?](https://stackoverflow.com/questions/300986/when-should-you-not-use-virtual-destructors)
    1. When we have no intention on deriving from the class.